-One might think that one difference between that-clauses and in which-clauses is that the latter but not the former are relative clauses.
+It is customary to think that that-clauses and in which-clauses differ in that the latter but not the former are relative clauses.
 But it is not universally accepted.
-Thus, Kayne (2010) argues that that-clauses are also relative clauses, a view which support an analysis of clauses as in (24) as intersective modifiers.23
+Thus, Kayne (2010) argues that that-clauses are also relative clauses, a view which support an analysis of clauses as in (24) as intersective modifiers.22